m4rch3n1ng/mayland/mayland-config/readme.md

         accel-speed = 0
         # accel-profile = "adaptive"
     }

+    tablet {
+        map-to = "all"
+        relative = false
     }
+}
 ```

 > [!TIP]
 >
-> you can also set device-specific configurations for touchpads and mice
+> you can also set device-specific configurations for touchpads, mice and tablets
 >
 > ```ini
 > input {